-Great Wilbraham Primary School fully recognises the responsibility it has under section 175 of the Education Act 2002 to have arrangements in place to safeguard and promote the welfare of children.
+(Name of School) fully recognises the responsibility it has under section 175 (Section 157 for Independent Schools and Academies) of the Education Act 2002 to have arrangements in place to safeguard and promote the welfare of children.

 This responsibility is more fully explained in the statutory guidance for schools and colleges "Keeping Children Safe in Education" (September 2016).
 All staff must be made aware of their duties and responsibilities under part one of this document (set out below).